Bing is using Microsoft Clarity to spy on you without your consent

 What can you do about it?

-You have to specifically tell Bing Ads not to track you by submitting a request form through this form.
-But even if you do opt out, there’s no guarantee that your data won’t be collected.
+The first one is to specifically tell Bing Ads not to track you by submitting a request form through this form.
+But even if you do opt-out, there's no guarantee that your data won't be collected.

 If you would like to continue using Bing Ads for conversion tracking, I urge you to fill up the form beforehand and only start using Bing Ads after they have approved opting you out.

-So if you’re concerned about your privacy, you might want to avoid Bing Ads altogether.
+However, if you're still concerned about your privacy, you might want to avoid Bing Ads altogether.
 Or at the very least, be aware that your every move is being tracked.

 Is Behavior Recording necessarily evil?